Muhammad-Saad12/platformer.ai/README.md

 ## Technologies used
 - Turbo monorepo
 - React for the controller app
-- Phaser3 for the Mario game
+- Phaser3 for the cast game
 - PlayroomKit for networking

 ## Related article